 Social Work Placements

-LCHC’s has been working with social work schools for almost 10 years offering a variety of experiences for students.
-We offer supervision in group and in an individual setting.
+LCHC has been working with social work schools for almost 10 years offering a variety of experiences for students.
+We offer supervision in a group and in an individual setting.

 We are looking for students who are excited about the mission of Lawndale Christian Health Center, are excited about their role as a student and are eager to learn, and can demonstrate leadership and take initiative.
-If interested in applying for a placement please read the internship description below and email Nicole Milano, program director and internship coordinator a formal statement of interest and resume.
+If interested in applying for a placement, please read the internship description below and email a formal statement of interest and your resume to Nicole Milano, program director and internship coordinator.

-The Maternal Child Health division is committed to reducing the rate of low birth weight and the infant mortality rate in the communities LCHC serves.
+The Maternal Child Health division is committed to reducing the rate of low birth weight babies and the infant mortality rate in the communities LCHC serves.
 LCHC’s MCH program is committed to improving health outcomes for families.
 Research has shown that women who participate in family case management and/or WIC programs tend to have better birth outcomes.
-As an intern you will work alongside the case managers and health support workers at the health center.
-You will be trained to complete intake’s and enrollments, you will also provide health education to pregnant and parenting families.
-In addition, students will provide case management services to a small caseload of families and are responsible for completing assessments, providing health education, brief counseling, support, and referral and follow up.
+As an intern, you will work alongside the case managers and health support workers at the health center.
+You will be trained to complete intakes and enrollments.
+You will also provide health education to pregnant and parenting families.
+In addition, students will provide case management services to a small caseload of families and are responsible for completing assessments, providing health education, brief counseling, support, referral and follow up.
 Students are also required to do home visits.
 Students will assess for and address social issues and concerns.
 Students will work closely with maternal and child health issues including Medicaid, TANF, WIC, day care, job and work training programs.
 Students will intervene with patients at multiple levels.
-Ideal for concentration level students.
+Concentration level students ONLY.

 Pregnancy and HIV Test Counseling

-LCHC offers free pregnancy and HIV tests at all our sites on a walk in basis.
-You would provide pre and post test counseling for walk in clients.
+LCHC offers free pregnancy and HIV tests at all our sites on a walk-in basis.
+You would provide pre- and post-test counseling for walk in clients.
 You would administer a pregnancy test and/or HIV rapid test, get to know the client and her situation, and assess what services the patient might need.
-Intern will be responsible for connecting the patient to LCHC’s services on-site if the test is positive.
+Interns will be responsible for connecting the patient to LCHC’s on-site services if the test is positive.
 Interns will be responsible for health education and risk reduction counseling, referral and follow up for negative tests.
 You may be responsible for maintaining a small caseload of individuals or families and are responsible for completing assessments, providing health education, brief counseling, support, referral and follow up.
-Ideal for foundation and concentration level students
+Ideal for foundation and concentration level students.

 - Bilingual English/Spanish students strongly encouraged to apply